dirkdirk/speedjots/README.md

 Any help with the following is greatly appreciated:

-1. Add more login options: FB and Github (and possibly email).

 1. Add option for use to delete their account.

 1. Change print to employ: [printjs](http://printjs.crabbly.com/) or is it fine the way it is?